MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 params = { client_type = "Official", start_game_enabled = true } # The parameters of the task
 ```

 The specific task types and parameters can be found in the [MAA Integration Document][task-types].
-Note that `maa-cli` does not validate parameter names and values, and no error message will be generated even if an error occurs, unless `MaaCore` detects an error at runtime.
+Note that maa-cli does not validate parameter names and values, and no error message will be generated even if an error occurs unless MaaCore` detects an error at runtime.

 ### Task variants and conditions

 In some cases, you may want to run a task with different parameters in different conditions.
 You can define multiple variants for a task, and use the `condition` field to determine whether the variant should be used.
-For example, you may want to use a different infrastructure plan in different time periods of a day:
+For example, you may want to use a different infrastructure plan at different periods of the day:

 ```toml
 [[tasks]]